intellibrix/intellibrix/README.md

 - A `Brick` is a software component that provides a specific functionality.
 - A `Structure` is a collection of `Bricks` that can easily be passed around in an application.
-- A `Brick` can contain many `Programs` that provide different related functionality
+- A `Brick` can contain many `Programs` that provide different related functionality.
 - A `Program` contains `Steps` that are executed in sequence to perform a specific task.
 - A `Step` contains `Actions` that are executed in sequence to act upon, process, and transform the data.
 - A `Database` can be attached to a `Brick` to provide database capabilities.